-The Company leases a golf club manufacturing facility in Monterrey, Mexico comprised of approximately 180,000 square feet.
-The lease term for this facility expires in February 2018.
+The Company leases a facility in Huntington Beach, California comprised of approximately 86,000 square feet that is utilized for the operations of TravisMathew, which include corporate offices, warehousing and distribution of apparel.
+The lease term for this facility expires in January 2024.